system76/tech-docs/src/models/thelio-mira-r3/repairs.md

 ![Thermal paste application](./img/thermal-paste-application.webp)

 2. Place the CPU cooler onto the CPU; while holding it in place, screw each end of the cooler crossbar onto one of the mounting brackets.
-    - The cooler should be oriented so the hole in the vertical center of the heatsink is facing the right side (front of the case).
+    - The cooler should be oriented so the text is readable from the right side (front of the case).
     - Insert each screw partially first, then fully tighten both.
-3. Set the computer upright, then reinstall the cooler-mounted CPU fan, CPU shroud, GPU bracket, and top case.
+3. Set the computer upright, then reinstall the cooler-mounted CPU fan, CPU shroud, GPU, GPU bracket, and top case.

 ## Replacing the power supply: